SvitlanaKo/documentation/dev_guide/extend_and_customize/user_custom_validation_constraints.rst

     single: Customization; User Validation Constraints
     single: Validation; User Validation Constraints

-How to Add custom User Validation Constraints
+How to Add Custom User Validation Constraints
 =============================================

 The UserBundle from OroPlatform already ships a set of